Tell us about your move - are you buying, selling, or both?

 At this point, the buyer’s conveyancer will order initial property searches and begin gathering documentation from the seller’s conveyancer to initiate their due diligence checks.
 The sooner all parties engage conveyancing professionals after an offer has been accepted, the quicker the process can begin.

-While you can’t control some aspects of the conveyancing timeline, there are certainly some strategies you can adhere to to help the process move forward:
+Whilst you can’t control some aspects, there certainly are things you can do to move things forward:

 Is conveyancing faster for cash buyers?